 Over the last decade, many people became increasingly interested in brain hemispheres and their functions, as well as their effects on the process of learning.

 This interest has to do with the fact that traditional teaching models are based on the functioning of the left hemisphere i.e. the development of language and logic, without taking into account the characteristics of the right hemisphere, such as intuition, spontaneity, and imagination.

-Although the famous French mathematician Poincare argued that “the logic proves but the intuition creates” and although the Hungarian scientist Michael Polanyi talked about mental beauty and passion in the process of knowledge discovery, only recently science began to recognize the role of imagination and other factors, which have nothing to do with the logic analysis and convergent thinking, in the learning process.
+Famous French mathematician Poincare argued that “the logic proves, but the intuition creates”.
+Hungarian scientist Michael Polanyi talked about mental beauty and passion in the process of knowledge discovery.

-- The two halves are so identical that, when divided through surgery, each one can work incredibly well although not perfectly.
+- The two brains are so identical that, when divided through surgery, each one can work incredibly well although not perfectly.